- Ontological Expressivism, commissioned for The Language of Ontology, ed. by James Miller, Oxford University Press.

 I develop a version of ontological expressivism, according to which quantified sentences in some contexts express non-representational mental states that are in important respects desire-like.

-- The Metasemantics of Indefinite Extensibility
+- The Metasemantics of Indefinite Extensibility, in progress

 Assuming that any domain of quantification can always be expanded, I discuss how the possibility of expanding domains of quantification is reflected in the semantics of quantified sentences.

 - No "Easy" Answers to Identity Questions (with Katherine Ritchie), in progress

 We discuss the metaphysical methodology of "easy ontologists", and argue that even should existence questions be answerable by the means available to them, identity questions are not.